AlyshaJohnson/Battleships/README.md

 - The Battleships game is played on grids on which each player's fleet of battleships are marked.
 The locations of the fleets are concealed from the other player.
 Players call shots at the other player's ships, and the objective of the game is to destroy the opposing player's fleet.
 - The application provides a working battleships game for a single user to play against the computer.

-Research was conducted into the wants of a variety of target audienced and other versions of battleship games, from physical board games to online games.
+Research was conducted into the wants of a variety of target audiences and other versions of battleship games, from physical board games to online games.
 All this was used to determine the minimum requirements for features, logic and user experience.

 ### 1.2 Scope